nmstreethran/ml-elec-model/docs/data_used/regions.rst

 1. national borders (e.g., Belgium or the Netherlands - majority of bidding zones in Europe
 2. larger than national borders (e.g., Germany and Luxembourg)
-3. smaller zones within individual countries (e.g.,Norway or Sweden)
+3. smaller zones within individual countries (e.g., Norway or Sweden)

 The table below lists bidding zones in focus countries and their interconnections by country and market operator [NordPool]_, [EPEXSPOT]_.